justinwinslow/banned-books/README.md

 ## TODO

-- [ ] Improve searching to allow looser matches
+- [ ] Improve searching to allow looser, weighted matches
+- [ ] Filter on topics/keywords
 - [ ] The current data source is static, this could maybe be dynamic or crowd-sourced
 - [ ] ?